ncbdrck/hrl-kdl/README.md

 See documentation here: http://wiki.ros.org/hrl-kdl

 This fork includes support for ROS noetic and Python 3.
-Make sure to checkout to the 'noetic-devel' branch.

 # Installing: